xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

     The examples above are far from everything you can do, as it is also possible to set a custom `NovaBlock`, `NovaItem`, `PlaceCheckFun` or `MultiBlockLoader`.

+## Additional properties

+### NovaBlock

+The `NovaBlock` handles the logic of all blocks of that material (or multiple materials, if the same `NovaBlock` is registered to them).
+This logic includes handling interacts, returning drops, playing the break sound, showing break particles and more.
+Depending on if you register a TileEntity or a normal block, the `TileEntityBlock` or `NovaBlock$Default` is used.

+!!! info

+    `NovaBlock` is very similar to `NovaItem` in concept, with the exception of it being for blocks and it's ability to be used in multiple materials.

+### Block properties

+Block properties store data stored inside the `NovaBlockState`.
+Currently, the only block property available is `Directional`, but addons can create custom block properties.
+Block properties can be accessed by calling the `getProperty(BlockPropertyType)` or `getProperty(KClass)` methods in
+`NovaBlockState`.

+### MultiBlockLoader

+The `MultiBlockLoader` is a typealias for `(BlockPos) -> List<BlockPos>` which is just supposed to return a list of block positions that are also part of this block.
+This list should not include the position of the base block.

+### MultiBlockLoader

+The `MultiBlockLoader` is a typealias for `(BlockPos) -> List<BlockPos>` which is just supposed to return a list of block positions that are also part of this block.
+This list should not include the position of the base block.